 Since 1973, he worked at the U.S. Forest Service, the U.S. Bureau of Land Management, the U.S. Border Patrol, and he spent 30 years “rangering” with the National Park Service.
 From a patrol ranger at Boston National Historical Park, he advanced through the ranks at Organ Pipe Cactus National Monument, Amistad National Recreation Area, and Everglades National Park, finishing in the parks as chief ranger of Delaware Water Gap National Recreation Area.
 During that assignment, he also worked temporarily as superintendent at Springfield Armory and Sagamore National Historic Sites.

-Phil transitioned from “the Gap” to Chief, Regulations and Special Park Uses at the National Park Service headquarters in Washington, D.C., serving parks across the country.
-He finished his career at the National Park Service National Capital Regional Office as Associate Regional Director, Park Operations, in the National Capital Regional Office.
+After an assignment as Chief, Regulations and Special Park Uses at the National Park Service headquarters in Washington, D.C., he finished his NPS career as Associate Regional Director, Park Operations, in the National Capital Regional Office.

 A native of Grand Rapids, Michigan, Selleck earned a BS with high honors in Zoology in 1973 from Michigan State University.